cb0806151/cbh-mancala/README.md

 8/11/21
 - update how to play rules with extra turn logic

+8/13/21
+- clean up contract
+- test out connecting to the Conflux network
+- get past issue with connecting to the Conflux network

+8/14/21
+- clean up contract
+- clean up test file
+- fix issue with betting

 Backlog
-- test out connecting to the Conflux network
 - record video

 </p>